 There’s no shortage of innovation in the software industry, making it a natural fit for R&D tax credits.
-However, improperly calculating and claiming these credits can have consequences in the form of IRS penalties and fines.
+However, improperly calculating and claiming these credits can have consequences—IRS penalties levied by federal and state tax authorities.

 The R&D tax credit is a dollar-for-dollar tax savings that directly reduces a company’s tax liability.
-There’s no limitation on the amount of expenses and credit that can be claimed each year.
-If the R&D credit can’t be used immediately or completely, any unused credit can be carried forward for up to 20 years.
+There’s no limitation on the amount of expenses and credit a company can claim each year.

-In addition, previously filed tax returns can typically be amended for up to three years to claim the R&D credit retrospectively, providing an avenue to recoup previously paid taxes.
+In addition, companies can typically amend previously filed tax to claim the R&D credit retrospectively, providing an avenue to recoup previously paid taxes.

-New or small business may be eligible to apply the R&D tax credit against their payroll tax for up to five years starting in 2016.
-The R&D credit is available both at the federal and state level, with approximately 40 states offering an R&D credit to offset state tax liability.
+New companies may be eligible to apply the R&D tax credit against their payroll tax during their start-up years.
+The R&D credit is available both at the federal and state level, with nearly 40 states offering an R&D credit to offset tax liability.

-Most clients develop software, both for internal and external use.
-Software designed for internal use generally requires a much higher level of innovation.
-Machine learning, artificial intelligence, and algorithm updates could also qualify.
+Companies that develop software do so both for internal and external use.
+Software they design for internal use generally requires a much higher level of innovation.
+Machine learning, artificial intelligence, and algorithm improvements could also qualify for R&D credits.

 - Code for new software architecture or algorithms